-All joking aside, I can't wait for the day that life is back to normal: when 24 hours actually feels like 24 hours and we can all collectively cope with the trauma of the COVID-19 pandemic.
-We all have plenty of experiences to tell our future kids and grandkids when they start learning about 2020 in their history classes, but I'm not sure how I'm going to handle it if I ever find out they made an APUSH DBQ about it.
-The pandemic has been a pretty traumatic experience for all of us and we are starting to see light at the end of the tunnel with the success of the vaccines.
-There is a lot to mourn and grieve, and I think we all now have a new understanding of how precious time can be.
+I can't wait for the day that life is back to normal; when 24 hours actually feels like 24 hours, and we can all collectively cope with the trauma of the COVID-19 pandemic.
+I know I'm not alone with these thoughts.
+We all have plenty of experiences to tell our future kids and grandkids when they start learning about 2020 in their history classes.
+The pandemic has been a pretty traumatic experience for all of us, but we are starting to see light at the end of the tunnel with the success of the vaccines.
+Though there is a lot we lost to mourn and grieve, I think we all now have a new understanding of how precious time can be.